 The creation of six historical murals was a project of the Downtown Revitalization Cluster Public Art Group.
-This group of volunteers wanted to see public art on display and the murals project was the first step in bringing outdoor art into downtown.
-From 2005-2007, Incourage served as the fiscal agent for the Downtown Public Art Fund, where local residents and businesses contributed \$8,625 to support the art murals that have created an art walk throughout the downtown, celebrating the history of our community.
+This group of volunteers wanted to see public art on display and the murals project was the first step in bringing outdoor art into the Downtown Riverfront District.
+From 2005-2007, Incourage served as the fiscal agent for the Downtown Public Art Fund, where local residents and businesses contributed \$8,625 to support the art murals that have created an art walk throughout the Downtown Riverfront District, celebrating the history of our community.